-The terms and conditions for the recognition and enforcement of foreign court judgments in Türkiye are governed by Act No. 5718 on International Private and Procedural Law (“IPPL”).
-To enforce a foreign court judgment in Türkiye, an enforcement lawsuit must be filed in Turkish courts.
-In principle, Turkish courts do not review the substance of the case in such lawsuits; they only examine whether the conditions for enforcement are met.
-These conditions are as follows:
+The recognition and enforcement of foreign court judgments in Türkiye are governed by Act No. 5718 on International Private and Procedural Law.
+To enforce a foreign court judgment, the claimant must file an enforcement lawsuit before the Turkish courts.

-- Subject of the judgment must not fall under the scope of the exclusive jurisdiction of the Turkish court.
-Alternatively, provided that the defendant raises a jurisdiction challenge, the judgment must not have been issued by a foreign court lacking a real connection to the dispute or the parties;
+- Jurisdiction – The subject matter of the judgment must not fall within the exclusive jurisdiction of Turkish courts.
+Alternatively, if the defendant raises a jurisdiction challenge, the foreign court must have had a genuine connection to the dispute or the parties.

 Enforcement Risk: Service via Post

-As a result, service methods exercised by the foreign courts may face scrutiny in Turkish enforcement lawsuits, especially in jurisdictions permitting service through private (ordinary) post or courier.
-For instance, in various decisions, the Turkish Court of Appeal (Yargıtay) has rejected enforcement requests for judgments issued by German[1] and U.S.[2] courts where service was carried out via ordinary post.
-The Court of Appeal has ruled that if a foreign judgment becomes final after being served via post, subsequent service through diplomatic channels cannot remedy the defect if the defendant’s right to appeal has been lapsed[3].
+The Turkish Court of Appeal (Yargıtay) has consistently rejected enforcement requests for judgments issued by foreign courts such as German[1] and U.S.[2] courts, where service was conducted out via ordinary post.
+The Court has ruled that if a foreign judgment becomes final following service by post, subsequent service through diplomatic channels cannot retroactively correct the defect – especially if the defendant’s right to appeal has already lapsed[3].

 Service upon the Process Agent

-[1] 11th Civil Chamber, 2020/1533 E. 2020/5095 K., 17.11.2020; 2015/13931 E. 2016/1211 K., 10.02.2016; 201
+[1] 11th Civil Chamber, 2020/1533 E. 2020/5095 K., 17.11.2020; 2015/13931 E. 2016/1211 K., 10.02.2016

 [2] 11th Civil Chamber, 2019/2768 E. 2020/876 K., 03.02.2020; 2016/13566 E. 2018/4748 K., 25.06.2018